When it’s time to start packing for your trip, use our US National Park Packing Lists for spring, summer, fall and winter.

 - 4th Grade Pass

-The pass allows two signatures so it can be shared, and the two people don’t have to be related.
+One of the cool features of the national parks pass is it allows two signatures so the pass can be shared.
+The two people don’t have to be related either.
 You will need to show photo ID each time you use the pass.

 - WATER – water bottles or hydration backpack